 Card Recommendations by Resolution / Use Case

-Once you’ve considered all the above and are ready to narrow down your choices, you can head to our GPU Performance Hierarchy page and our Graphics Card Best Picks page to help finalize your buying decision.
-But for we’ll include a condensed version of our current favorite cards for common resolutions below and gaming scenarios below.
-Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping off point to finding, say, the best AMD Radeon RX 580 model for your 1080p particular gaming build.
+Once you've considered all the above and are ready to narrow down your choices, you can head to our GPU Benchmarks and our Best Graphics Cards to help finalize your buying decision.
+Here we include a condensed version of our current favorite cards for common resolutions and gaming scenarios below.
+Keep in mind that there are third-party options for all of these cards, so you may want to use these picks as a jumping off point to finding, say, the best AMD Radeon RX 5600 XT model for your particular 1080p gaming build.

 Best Budget Pick: Nvidia GeForce GTX 1650 Super